 Collection roads, Residential roads, Low-traffic roads, Pedestrian zones, Arcades, Passages, Paths in parks and green areas, Residential facilities, Stairs’

-Optical system with Multi-Lens Technology.
-Luminaire optic consists of highly efficient, UV and temperature-resistant lens systems.
-With rotationally symmetrical wide light distribution.
+As MLT version (Multi-Lens Technology), consisting of highly efficient UV and temperature-resistant lens systems in 4-fold configurations.
+With asymmetrical wide light intensity distribution.
+For lighting roads according to P lighting classes.
 Further beam characteristics are available for flexible adaptation to customer-specific lighting tasks.
 Retrofitting a rear shielding is possible, available as accessory to be ordered separately.